Logan-Dang/leetcode-notes/README.md

-# Logan's Leetcode Notes
+# Leetcode Notes

-This is to document my solution vs. the fastest solution available.
+This is to document solutions vs. the fastest solution available.
 Each problem will have annotations highlighting the differences.
-The goal is to bring my solution closest to the fastest without looking at it.
+The goal is to bring solutions closest to the fastest without looking at it.